truenas/documentation/content/GettingStarted/COREReleaseNotes.md

 iXsystems is pleased to release TrueNAS 13.3-U1!

-This is a minor maintenance release to address a single issue:
+This is a maintenance release to address a single issue:

-* Resolve a vulnerability involving python deserialization ([CVE-2020-22083](https://github.com/advisories/GHSA-j66q-qmrc-89rx))
+* Resolve a vulnerability involving python deserialization ([CVE-2020-22083](https://github.com/advisories/GHSA-j66q-qmrc-89rx)).

 For other known issues in 13.3 releases, please see the <a href="https://ixsystems.atlassian.net/issues/?filter=10583" target="_blank">13.3-RELEASE Ongoing Issues</a> list available from Jira.